-Successful completion will enable you to apply for further studies in related health courses including in Certificate lV in Ageing Support Certificate IV in Disability, Certificate IV in Allied Health or the Diploma of Nursing.
+Successful completion will enable you to apply for further studies in related health courses including in Certificate IV in Ageing Support, Certificate IV in Disability, Certificate IV in Allied Health or the Diploma of Nursing.

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 3

 |Tuition Fee Type||Estimated Fee|

 |Service Fees||Estimated Annual Fees|